b0494b0494/job-scheduler-app/README.md

 ## Architecture

 The application is composed of several services orchestrated using Docker Compose.
+The backend now uses tRPC.
 For a detailed architecture overview, please refer to `ARCHITECTURE.md`.

 ## Getting Started